Leslie Jordan Dead at 67: Dolly Parton and More Stars Pay Tribute

 Jordan was driving Monday morning when it's suspected he had a medical emergency and crashed into the side of the building, TMZ, who was first to publish the news, reports.
 ET has reached out to the Los Angeles Police Department for comment.

-Everyone from Jordan's idol, Dolly Parton, to Lance Bass and Lynda Carter, and Jordan's Will & Grace castmates, Sean Hayes and Eric McCormack, have shared their reaction to his shocking death.
+Everyone from Jordan's idol, Dolly Parton, to Alec Baldwin and Lynda Carter, fellow comedian, Margaret Cho and Jordan's Will & Grace castmates, have all shared their reaction to his shocking death.

 In a statement released shortly after Jordan's death, Parton referred to the funnyman as her "lil' brother."